Academic Catalog

 About Kettering University

-Based in Flint, Michigan, Kettering University dates back to 1919, when the institution was founded first as The School of Automobile Trades.
-Formerly known as General Motors Institute and GMI Engineering & Management Institute, Kettering has remained true to its unique educational heritage.
+Formerly known as General Motors Institute, Kettering has remained true to its educational heritage.
 Today, Kettering's Co-op model produces some of the most successful leaders and entrepreneurs in multiple leading industries.

 Recent rankings and designations include:

-Kettering faculty have received more Major Research Instrumentation grants from the National Science Foundation than any university in Michigan since 2012 and are among the leaders in the United States in being awarded these grants, which have dramatically enhanced the institution’s applied research capabilities.
+Kettering faculty have received more Major Research Instrumentation grants from the National Science Foundation than any university in Michigan since 2012.
+They are among the leaders in the United States who have been awarded these grants, which have dramatically enhanced the institution’s applied research capabilities.

-Kettering University is a national leader in experiential STEM (science, technology, engineering and math) and Business education.
-Through this proven approach, we inspire students to realize their potential and advance their ideas by combining theory and practice better than any institution in the world.
-Kettering University's mission is dedicated to achieving the extraordinary through technological innovation, leadership, and service.
+Kettering University is a national leader in experiential STEM (science, technology, engineering, and math) and Business education.
+Through this proven approach, you’ll realize your potential and advance your ideas by combining theory and practice better than any institution.
+Kettering University's mission is to achieve the extraordinary through technological innovation, leadership, and service.
 Learn more about our Mission and Vision at kettering.edu/about.

 Accreditation